Lisbon’s Squares

 Highlights:

-– Martim Moniz Market: Sample street food from around the world at this vibrant market.
+Martim Moniz Market: Savor flavors from around the world.

-– Green Spaces: Relax in the small gardens and green areas.
+Green Spaces: Relax in the small park areas.

 Tips:

-– Festivals: Check the local calendar for festivals and events.
+Check the local calendar for events and festivals.

 8. Praça do Príncipe Real